DmitryChura/Big-Data/README.md

 2. Cloudera Quickstart VM.
 Link: https://downloads.cloudera.com/demo_vm/virtualbox/cloudera-quickstart-vm-5.4.2-0-virtualbox.zip

 To get started with VM see the file "Getting start with VM"
-Assignment 1 contains a program that counts the number of words in a file
+Assignment-1 contains a program that counts the number of words in a file